Important photometric quantities and units

 The luminous intensity is a photometric value that describes the radiation of light emitted in a certain direction.
 Since the radiation behavior of an optical signaling device is not only determined by the light source but also by the design of the domes, the luminous intensity is best suited to characterize the signaling effect of optical signaling devices.

-Luminous intensity is one of the photometric quantities.
-It relates the luminous flux to the beam angle of a light source.
+Light intensity is one of the photometric quantities.
+It relates the light flux to the beam angle of a light source.
 The luminous intensity therefore indicates how concentrated the light is or what density the emitted light has.

-Luminous intensity is expressed in candela (cd).
+What is the metric unit used for measuring luminous intensity?
+Candela (cd) is the metric unit of luminous intensity.
 As an example, the luminous intensity of a candle is approximately one candela.

 Luminous intensity is an important value for comparing different lamps.
 Lamps with the same luminous flux can have completely different luminous intensities due to their beam angle.
 The beam angle indicates the angle at which the light is emitted by the lamp.